Skip to main content

 Deadline: Rolling — the 3-month onboarding clock starts from each new hire's appointment date.
 For existing staff, identify anyone overdue on the 3-year refresh cycle now.

-This directly affects manufacturers who have relied on local training centres, industry associations, or consultancy firms for staff halal awareness programmes.
-From 1 April 2026, training certificates from unregistered providers will not satisfy Pillar 8 audit criteria — regardless of how well-regarded the provider was under the previous framework.
+This directly affects manufacturers who have relied on local training centres, industry associations, or consultancy firms for staff halal awareness programmes without checking HPB registration status.
+Training certificates from unregistered providers do not satisfy audit criteria — regardless of how well-regarded the provider is otherwise.

 Action required: Audit your current approved training provider list against the HPB JAKIM registered directory.
 Remove unregistered providers.
 Source HPB-registered alternatives for your regular training calendar.
-For staff holding certificates from unregistered providers issued before 1 April 2026, plan to replace them with HPB-registered training at the next scheduled refresh cycle.
+For staff holding certificates from unregistered providers, plan to replace them with HPB-registered training at the next scheduled refresh cycle.

 Deadline: Immediate — audit your provider list this week.
-Any training event delivered by an unregistered provider from 1 April 2026 onward generates a non-conformity.
+Any training event delivered by an unregistered provider generates a non-conformity.

-For micro and small enterprises implementing the IHCS pathway in place of a full Halal Assurance System (HAS), Pindaan 2026 formally codifies IHCS as comprising exactly three elements:
+For micro and small enterprises implementing the IHCS pathway in place of a full Halal Assurance System (HAS), IHCS comprises three elements under MHMS 2020 Section 6, reaffirmed in the amended MPPHM:

 1. A halal policy